shapeshed/flim.shapeshed.com/src/_posts/the-void-of-undefined-in-javascript.md

 -- <cite>[Douglas Crockford][1]</cite>

 ES5 [defines void][2] as a unary operator returning undefined for whatever it is given.
-Noteably `void` is also a reserved work in JavaScript meaning you cannot reassign void.
+Noteably `void` is also a reserved word in JavaScript meaning you cannot reassign void.
 In the console we can see what void does

     void 0
     undefined